emd-che/nuxed/README.md

 #### Start

-Nuxed skelecton comes with few handy composer scripts.
-To run the application, simple call composer `deploy` in your terminal:
+Nuxed skelecton comes with few handy composer scripts. you can run the application by issuing the Composer `deploy` script in your terminal:

 ```console
 $ cd my-app